PX4/PX4-user_guide/en/ros/external_position_estimation.md

 It is better tested and supported than LPE, and should be used by preference.
 :::

 The messages should be streamed at between 30Hz (if containing covariances) and 50 Hz.
+If the message rate is too slow, EKF2 will not fuse the external vision messages.

 The following MAVLink "vision" messages are not currently supported by PX4:
 [GLOBAL_VISION_POSITION_ESTIMATE](https://mavlink.io/en/messages/common.html#GLOBAL_VISION_POSITION_ESTIMATE),